BroadbandForum/obbaa/docs/architecture/pm_collector/index.md

 collection of PM data using various protocols and mechanisms (e.g., IPFIX, SFTP).

-The determination of which PM Collector is used by the a pAN is accomplished by configuring the pAN with the associated PM collection template that includes information on what PM data the pAN is to collect; the interval schedule to collect and report the collected PM
+The determination of which PM Collector is used by the pAN is accomplished by configuring the pAN with the associated PM collection template that includes information on what PM data the pAN is to collect; the interval schedule to collect and report the collected PM